vraspar/Intent-Identifier/README.md

 # Intent-Identifier

-Use NLP to identify to identify questions with same intent
+Use NLP to identify questions with same intent